udisinghania/Deep-reinforcement-learning-projects/P1_Navigation/README.md

 ### Instructions

 Run or view the output of each cell in `Navigation.ipynb`.
-You would have to modify the files in `model.py` and `dqn_agent.py` to get similar results (based on the comments for each trial in part 4 of the notebook).
-I have left `model.py` and `dqn_agent.py` to their optimal settings after all the trials I've run.
+Jupyter notebook calls functions from `model.py` and `dqn_agent.py`.